achintya-pentest/linux-learning-journey/projects/linux-permissions-processes-lab.md

 ---

 ## Challenges Faced
-- Initially found chmod numbers confusing
-- Understanding process IDs (PID) took some practice
+- Initially I was confused about chmod numbers, but after practicing I understood how they work.

 ---